HappyTetrahedron/penguard/README.md

     guardians

--   <span>**WP7**</span>: (optional) Write a Penguard Penguin service that implements the Penguard Penguin protocol (as a penguin)
+-   <span>**WP7**</span>: (optional) Write a Penguard Penguin service that implements the Penguard Penguin Protocol (as a penguin)

--   <span>**WP8**</span>: (optional) Extend the Penguard service that can also handle Penguins with Penguin Protocol support
+-   <span>**WP8**</span>: (optional) Extend the Penguard service that can also handle Penguins with Penguard Penguin Protocol support

 Milestones
 ==========